ashleychontos/pySYD/docs/quickstart.rst

 the simplest model i.e. where we are not able to resolve any.
-From our perspective, the main purpose of implementing this was to try to identify null detections, since we do not expect to observe oscillations in every star. **However, this is a work in progress and we are still trying various methods to identify and quantify non-detections so if you have any ideas, please reach out to us!**
+From our perspective, the main purpose of implementing this was to try to identify null detections, since we do not expect to observe oscillations in every star. **However, this is a work in progress and we are still trying various methods to identify and quantify non-detections.
+Therefore if you have any ideas, please reach out to us!**

 Model 4 was selected for our example, consisting of two Harvey-like components, each with their characteristic time scale and amplitude.
 In this case, the white noise was *not* a free parameter.